 Devour a variety of meats at this Chinese barbecue house.
-The popular Peking duck dinner feeds three to four people and comes with additional courses like fried shrimp and duck bone soup.
-Other menu highlight include soy sauce chicken, barbecued pork, and roasted pork.
+The popular Beijing duck dinner feeds three to four people and comes with additional courses like fried shrimp and duck bone soup.
+Other menu highlights include soy sauce chicken, barbecued pork, and roasted pork.

 Considered by some to be Chinatown’s premier restaurant, Phoenix has it all.
 The neighborhood stalwart treats diners to dim sum served from pushcarts and multi-course, family-style meals consisting of all of the essential Cantonese dishes.
 Carryout and delivery orders can be placed online.

 Now with six locations, MingHin is one of Chicagoland’s most well-known Chinese restaurants.
 Dim sum is always solid and served all day, while the dinner menu boasts intriguing delicacies like braised bird’s nest soup and seared foie gras.
 Pro tip: The Macau-style roasted pork belly is a must-order.
 Carryout and delivery orders can be placed here.